Coping with Covid-19 by Chloe Combi, part two: Mental health

 Lockdown is affecting our mental health

 Trigger warning: This content includes references to self-harm and binge eating, which may be sensitive issues for some readers.
+If you’re looking for general coronavirus support then please visit our coronavirus hub here.

 As the Covid-19 pandemic crisis rumbles on, and the lockdown order has officially been extended beyond the original three-week deadline – but without a tentative end date being discussed, which is horrible for our states of mind (more on that later), focus has started to shift towards how this is affecting our mental health.